 \subsection{Motion-Aware Mamba}

-MLP, convolutional layers, and transformers may suffer from capturing temporal causality inherent in hand movements due to a lack of state transition with an explicit selective mechanism along the time axis.
-In MADiff, we instead integrate Mamba~\cite{gu2023mamba} into the continuous denoising steps to selectively capture the temporal causality.
-Due to the inherent motion interference/gaps related to prediction canvas and 2D-3D aliasing mentioned in Sec.~\ref{sec:intro}, we further integrate egomotion features into the selective scan process of Mamba, leading to the proposed motion-driven selective scan (MDSS):
+MLP, convolutional layers, and transformers may struggle to capture temporal causality inherent in hand movements due to a lack of state transition with an explicit selective mechanism along the time axis. \myblue{MADiff instead integrates Mamba~\cite{gu2023mamba} into continuous denoising steps to selectively capture temporal causality.} Due to the inherent motion interference/gaps related to prediction canvas and 2D-3D aliasing mentioned in Sec.~\ref{sec:intro}, we further integrate egomotion features into Mamba's selective scan process, leading to the proposed motion-driven selective scan (MDSS):

-where $x_t$ denotes the $t\,\text{th}$ fusion tokens in the sequential latents. $m_t$ is the $t\,\text{th}$ egomotion feature transformed from the homography matrix between $t\,\text{th}$ frame and the canvas frame by the homography encoder in Fig.~\ref{fig:MADiff_arch}.
+where $x_t$ denotes the $t\,\text{th}$ fusion tokens in the sequential latents. $m_t$ is the $t\,\text{th}$ egomotion feature transformed from the homography matrix between $t\,\text{th}$ frame and the canvas frame by the homography encoder.
 To calculate the homography matrix, we first extract SIFT descriptors~\cite{lowe2004distinctive} to determine pixel correspondences between two consecutive images from previous observations.
-Subsequently, we compute the homography matrix using RANSAC \cite{fischler1981random} which seeks a transformation that maximizes the number of inliers among the keypoint pairs.
-As can be seen in Eq.~(\ref{eq:mdss1}), we introduce an additional term related to the homography feature $m_t$ to achieve a shift to the original state transition in Eq.~(\ref{eq:mamba_ori1}).
-This operation corresponds to the intuition that the position of each hand waypoint projected to the fixed image plane (e.g., the one of the last observation) used as prediction canvas equals the position in its original image plane shifted by an additional displacement of egomotion homography, as shown in Fig.~\ref{fig:intuition}.
-Besides, it also implicitly transforms hand movement-related features into a more easily predictable latent space through egomotion features, analogous to predicting on the canvas image plane.
+Subsequently, we compute the homography matrix using RANSAC \cite{fischler1981random} which seeks a transformation that maximizes the number of inliers among the keypoint pairs. \myblue{As noted in Eq.~(\ref{eq:mdss1}), we introduce an additional term related to the homography feature $m_t$ to achieve a shift to the original state transition in Eq.~(\ref{eq:mamba_ori1}).} This operation corresponds to the intuition that the position of each hand waypoint projected to the fixed image plane (e.g., the one of the last observation) used as prediction canvas equals the position in its original image plane shifted by an additional displacement of egomotion homography, as shown in Fig.~\ref{fig:intuition}.
+It also implicitly transforms hand movement-related features into a more easily predictable latent space through egomotion features, analogous to predicting on the canvas image plane.
 We therefore concurrently consider the two entangled motion patterns, the hand motion pattern implicit in $h_t$ and the camera egomotion pattern implicit in $m_t$ during state transition following the fact that the hands and body move in a physically coordinated manner.
 Eq.~(\ref{eq:mdss1}) can be further rewritten as: